Lititz is Picture-Perfect

 In 1863 the Reading and Columbia Railroad built a station at Lititz Springs Park.
 A replica of their passenger depot now serves as the Lititz Welcome Center at the entrance to the park along Route 501.

 Today, Lititz is a very active community.
-There are many special events scheduled here throughout the year.
+There are many special events scheduled here throughout the year, including Second Fridays each month.
 (See some of these area events listed below and in our Lancaster Calendar of Events.)

 Lititz Voted “Coolest Small Town in America – 2013″